ecigwe/Universal-School-System-1/README.md

 * Class teachers can create, update and delete lectures for the classes and subjects that they teach.
 * Class teachers can delete any uploaded lecture resource (audio, video, document) if they teach that subject.
 * A class's lecture resources can be accessed by the students and teachers of that class.

+### Accessing Teaching Timetables
+* Staff Officials Of A School Can Create Their Teaching Timetable
+* The School Administrator Can Fetch All The Teachers Teaching Timetable.
+* Staff Officials Of A School Can See, Update and Delete Their Teaching Timetable.

+### Accessing Assessments Results
+* Staff Officials Of A School Can Create, Retrieve and Delete Assessments Results For Students Of That School.
+* Students (and Their Parents) Can See Only Their Own Assessments Results.

+### Accessing Student Records
+* The Staff Officials Of A School Can See All The Academic Records Of All Their Students.
+* Students, Their Parents and Their Teachers Can See All The Academic Records Of The Student.
+* The Staff Officials Of A School Can Update The Academic Records Of Specific Students.
+* The School Administrator Can Delete The Academic Records Of Specific Students In His Or Her School.

+### Accessing Payments
+* Only School Administrators Can Submit, Retrieve, Update And Delete Their School's Payment Information.
+* An Administrator Of The Company/Platform Can See All The Payment Details Of Every School.
+* Any logged in user who has verified their account on the app can make payments.
+* Students or Their Parents Can Pay School Fees To and Purchase Items From Their Respective Schools.
+* Only The App Administrators Can See All The Subscription Payment Receipts For All The Schools.
+* Only The App Administrators Can Delete A School's Subscription Payment Receipt.
+* Only School Administrators Can See The Subscription Payment Receipts For Their School.
+* All The Staff Officials Of A School Can See All Their Students School Fees Receipts.
+* Students, Their Parents, and Their Teachers Can See The Student's School Fees Receipts.
+* Only The Platform's Administrators Can Delete A Student Receipt.
+* Students, Their Parents, and Their Teachers Can See The Student's Receipts For Any Item Purchased.
+* Only The Platform's Administrators Can Delete A Student Receipt For Any Item Purchased.

+### Accessing Book Shelves
+* A Student Can See Their Book Shelf
+* A Student Can Update Their Book Shelf
+* A Student Can Delete Their Book Shelf
+* A Student Can Get A Book From Their Book Shelf

 ### Each API Endpoint And Their Purpose
 This API has routes, each of which are dedicated to a single objective.
 The endpoints make use of HTTP response codes to indicate the API status and errors.